BBarisKilic/Flutter-Development-Bootcamp/README.md

 -   use the DropdownButton Widget from Material design.
 -   loop through code using Dart for and for-in loops.
--   use Cupertino Widgets in your app.
+-   use Cupertino Widgets in app.
--   check the platform your app is being run on to customise the UI for that platform.
+-   check the platform to customise the UI for that platform.

 Screenshots of the app: